irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 variable specific to the `Subscription` is triggered.
 This condition variable has been added to the `Node` waitset so it is being monitored by the `rclcpp::spin`

-Remember that the `IPCWaitable` object has access to the ring buffer and to the callback function pointer of its related `Subscription`.
+Remember that the `IntraProcessWaitable` object has access to the ring buffer and to the callback function pointer of its related `Subscription`.

-1. The guard condition linked with the `IPCWaitable` object awakes `rclcpp::spin`.
+1. The guard condition linked with the `IntraProcessWaitable` object awakes `rclcpp::spin`.
-2. The `IPCWaitable::is_ready()` condition is checked.
+2. The `IntraProcessWaitable::is_ready()` condition is checked.
 This has to ensure that the ring buffer is not empty.
-3. The `IPCWaitable::execute()` function is triggered.
-Here the first message is extracted from the buffer and then the `IPCWaitable` calls the `AnySubscriptionCallback::dispatch_intra_process(...)` method.
+3. The `IntraProcessWaitable::execute()` function is triggered.
+Here the first message is extracted from the buffer and then the `IntraProcessWaitable` calls the `AnySubscriptionCallback::dispatch_intra_process(...)` method.
    There are different implementations for this method, depending on the data-type stored in the buffer.
 4. The `AnySubscriptionCallback::dispatch_intra_process(...)` method triggers the associated callback.
    Note that in this step, if the type of the buffer is a smart pointer one, no message copies occurr, as